Logo-stateuniv

 Recognized as one of the nation’s most prestigious liberal arts colleges, Claremont McKenna College sets itself apart from its counterparts by its focus on leadership.
 The college’s mission statement is to train “leaders in the making” and leadership is stressed everywhere, from the classroom to dorm life to athletics.
 Many students pursue the “Leadership Sequence,” which includes courses focusing on leadership across disciplines, in addition to their major.

 With especially strong programs in economics and government, the college excels in preparing its students to pursue careers in business, government, and the professions.
-CMC’s economics department is ranked first among liberal arts colleges and more than thirty percent of students graduate with a degree in economics.
-However, CMC’s liberal arts curriculum requires that students complete a broad distribution of courses across departments, including mathematics, literature, and foreign language.
+The economics department is ranked first among liberal arts colleges and more than thirty percent of students graduate with a degree in economics.
+However, the liberal arts curriculum requires that students complete a broad distribution of courses across departments, including mathematics, literature, and foreign language.
 More than half of students choose to pursue dual or double majors, often combining fields as disparate as economics and literature.

 Majors